Pasodoble: Taurine pasodoble

-Often played during bullfights, or with that intense atmosphere in mind.
-They are slowed and more dramatic than martial pasodobles, and lack lyrics, too.
+These are often played during bullfights, or with that intense atmosphere in mind.
+Like the pasodobles militares, they lack lyrics, but they are slower and more dramatic.
 This pasodoble is based on music played at bullfights during the bullfighters' entrance (paseo), or during the passes (faena) just before the kill.
-It is also composed to honor outstanding bullfighters.
-Some of the most famous are Suspiros de España, España cañí, Agüero, La Gracia de Dios,1 El Gato Montés, Viva el pasodoble, Tercio de Quites, Pan y toros, Cielo Andaluz, La Morena de mi Copla, Francisco Alegre, Amparito Roca, El Beso, Plaza de las Ventas.
+Many have been composed to honor outstanding bullfighters.
+Some of the most famous are "Suspiros de España", "España cañí", "Agüero", "La Gracia de Dios", "El Gato Montés", "Viva el pasodoble", "Tercio de Quites", "Pan y toros", "Cielo Andaluz", "La Morena de mi Copla", "Francisco Alegre", "Amparito Roca", "El Beso" and "Plaza de las Ventas".

 Popular pasodoble

-Made to dance in popular celebrations and social reunions.
-They tend to be upbeat, but can also be emotional and introspective, with the occasional melancholic or patriotic theme.
+Intended for dancing in popular celebrations and social reunions, populares tend to be upbeat, but can also be emotional and introspective, with the occasional melancholic or patriotic theme.
 They usually require a small number of instruments and musicians and have lyrics.
-Some famous examples are "Islas Canarias", "En er Mundo", "Costa Dorada" or "Valencia".
+Some famous examples are "Islas Canarias", "En el Mundo", "Costa Dorada" and "Valencia".

 Band pasodoble

-Pasodobles that require an entire band to be played, and are almost exclusively designed for popular parades and village celebrations.
-They often use colorful characters of the region and light hearted subjects as inspiration.
-This pasodobles are very alive in Spain, Today, the largest center for the mass production and creation of new pasodobles is the southeast of Spain, mainly the Valencian Community, related to the popular Moors and Christians festivals.
+These require an entire band to be played, and are designed almost exclusively for popular parades and village celebrations.
+They often use colorful characters of the region and light-hearted subjects as inspiration.
+These pasodobles are very much alive in Spain today, with the largest source of new pasodobles being the southeast of Spain, particularly the Valencian Community, related to the popular Moors and Christians festivals.
 The traditional ones can be heard in Spanish popular celebrations, patron saint verbenas, and weddings.
-Well known examples are "Paquito el Chocolatero", "Fiesta en Benidorm", "Alegría Agostense" or "Pirata Quiero Ser".
+Well-known examples are "Paquito el Chocolatero", "Fiesta en Benidorm", "Alegría Agostense" and "Pirata Quiero Ser".

 Display pasodoble

-A pasodoble performed mostly for spectacle purposes, sometimes in a bullfighting ring.
+This dance performed mostly for spectacle purposes, sometimes in a bullfighting ring.
 This pasodoble may or may not have lyrics, but it often adapts other styles of pasodoble and just changes the dancing to make it more spectacular for the public – often tourists.
 Essentially, this pasodoble dance involves role-playing.
 This two-person dance form has the man performing as the bullfighter and the woman as the cape.
 It is known as one of the fastest Latin ballroom dances because dancers make around 120 to 130 beats/steps per minute.
 Flamenco-like qualities infuse the dance as the man and woman challenge each other.